 - The red-fruited cultivar 'Oosterwijk' is a Dutch selection that is very popular in Europe for the production of cut branches.
 It is noted for holding its color and berries as a cut branch in flower arrangements.

 - For those looking for something a bit different, try 'Winter Gold'.
-This is yellow-berried sport of 'Winter Red'.
-The berries are not really gold, but instead and attractive pinkish-orange that lighten up with age.
+This is a yellow-berried sport of 'Winter Red'.
+The berries are not really gold, but instead an attractive pinkish-orange that lighten up with age.

 - Another attractive color variation is 'Aurantiaca'.
 This beauty has bright pinkish-orange fruit that lighten with time.
-It is a eye-catching plant, although a bit untraditional.
+It is an eye-catching plant, although a bit untraditional.

 Native Winterberry Hollies